 Notice that the answer never goes below ZERO.

 NOTE: If your calculator does go to zero, that is because it has run out of memory.
-Infinitity is beyond the ability for a machine to calculate
+Infinity is beyond the ability for a machine to calculate

 Reciprocal Number Space

-The reciprocal number space between ZERO and ONE contains all of the possible whole numbers.
-With the exception of ONE and ZERO all numbers, even primes, can be divided by one to find its reciprocal fraction.
-We call this space between zero and one ‘Reciprocal Number Space’
+The reciprocal number space between ZERO and ONE contains all the possible whole numbers.
+Except ONE and ZERO, all numbers, even primes, can be divided by one to find its reciprocal fraction.
+We call this space between zero and one ‘Reciprocal Number Space’.

 FIND OUT MORE ABOUT RECIPROCAL NUMBER SPACE